 We here at Traveling Mom understand that a car rental can eat up a huge chunk of your vacation budget.
 Fortunately, there’s no need to break the bank when you get behind the wheel.
-Let Travel Hack Traveling Mom show you how to save on your car rental.
+We are here to show you how to save money on car rental.
+We’re even showing you the secret site that can save hundreds on your next rental.

 I often hear from readers that one of the most frustrating parts of the vacation planning process is renting a car.
 With each company having its own promotions, loyalty programs, and extra fees, you may feel like you’re never going to find the best deal.
-After close to 100 car rentals, I’ve gotten the process down to a science and want to share my best hacks with you.
+After over 100 car rentals, I’ve gotten the process down to a science and want to share my best hacks with you.

 In my world, time is money.
 I’ve removed the time-consuming searching company by company process and streamlined how I book rental cars to a few easy steps.

-How to Save on Car Rental: Basic Car Rental Strategy
+How to Save Money on Car Rental: Basic Car Rental Strategy

 Before I start, I ask a simple question: Do I have the ability to rent off-airport?
 If the answer is yes, I go directly to Enterprise Rent-A-Car.
-9 times out of 10, any savings I am able to finagle at other sites are eaten up by unavoidable airport concession fees.
+Nine times out of 10, any savings I am able to finagle at other sites are eaten up by unavoidable airport concession fees.
 Enterprise also has frequent sales, especially on weekends.

 If I have to go to the airport, I ask: Is my rental less than three days OR do I have to have more than one driver OR is there a chance I’ll need to cancel?
 If the answer is yes to any of the above, I go directly to Expedia.
 It has an easy to read matrix sorted by car type and total including taxes and a rewards program.